markfinger/js-host/README.md

 If the function indicated success, a 200 response will be returned with the function's output as the response's text.

-If the function returned an error condition, a 500 response will be returned, with the error's stack trace as the response's text.
+If the function returned an error condition, a 500 response will be returned, with a stack trace as the response's text.